JashanApp/jashan/README.md

 ## Setup

-The following are requirements to run the FeatureMe app:
+The following are requirements to run the Jashan app:

 - [Flutter](https://flutter.dev/docs/get-started/install)
 - [Android SDK](https://developer.android.com/studio#downloads) (if using Android to run)